Christina Ryan Claypool Blog _______ The Road Less Traveled and other Stories

 One of the most complex subjects human beings grapple with is understanding and embracing the concept of forgiveness. “…62 percent of American adults say they need more forgiveness in their personal lives, according to a survey by the nonprofit Fetzer Institute,” reports www.johnhopkins.org.

 To be honest, I’m certainly not an expert on forgiveness.
-That’s why I was really surprised when a personal story of transitioning from unforgiveness to forgiveness that I wrote, was included in the recently released book, “Chicken Soup for the Soul: The Forgiveness Fix.”
+But about five years ago, a personal story of transitioning from unforgiveness to forgiveness that I wrote, was included in the book, “Chicken Soup for the Soul: The Forgiveness Fix”.

-Liesl celebrated our wedding as if she was the grandmother of the bride.
+Liesl celebrated my 2002 wedding as if she was the grandmother of the bride.

 Like the famous Nazi Hunter Simon Wiesenthal, Mrs. Sondheimer spent decades retelling the horrific account of the World War II extermination of more than six million European Jews to countless audiences.
 She was featured in the regional Emmy award-winning documentary, “A Simple Matter of God and Country.”
 Unlike Wiesenthal’s quandary concerning forgiveness highlighted in his book, The Sunflower, Liesl always maintained, “You must forgive, but never forget, or Hitler has won.”
 The silver-haired survivor’s ability to forgive astounded me.